Helpful feeding information for your preschooler

 will learn to eat almost all foods.

 Make mealtime as pleasant as possible.
-Do not put pressure on your child to eat.
+Don't put pressure on your child to eat.
 Do

 not force your child to "clean" his or her plate.
 This may lead to overeating, which